 Apart from any potential retail plays over the Black Friday week, there may be something of a short-term strategy at this time of the year.
-Historically, stocks stage a year-end rally, that carries into the new year.
-Increasing your portfolio in October and early November might provide something of an upward bounce in the next few months.
+Historically, stocks stage a year-end rally that carries into the new year.
+Adding money to your portfolio in November and early December might let you capture some gains in the news few months.

 Based on the graph below, which includes data from 1928 through 2018, it turns out September is historically the worst month in the stock market, losing an average of 1%.
-But the market then turns modestly higher in October and November, before staging a two month rally in December and January, that represents the strongest two month stand of the year.
+But the market then turns modestly higher in October and November before staging a two-month rally in December and January, representing the strongest two-month stand of the year.

-Rather than focusing on any bounce that might result from certain retail stocks that might benefit from Black Friday holiday, it might be more a matter of positioning for a general market upturn.
+Rather than focusing on any bounce from certain retail stocks that might benefit from Black Friday, it may be more a matter of positioning for a general market upturn.
 If there is a play during this holiday week, that one might be the most predictable.